 J.D. | Brooklyn Law School (2000)

-Debra M. Schoenberg is of counsel to the firm.
+Debra M. Schoenberg is a partner to the firm.
 She represents clients in general and real estate related litigation, with a focus on cooperative and condominium litigation.

 Ms. Schoenberg also provides general counseling to cooperatives and condominium boards, managing agents, and various others with interests in real property.
 Ms. Schoenberg is an experienced litigator of cases involving a broad range of real estate and general commercial matters at the trial and appellate levels, as well as in arbitration and mediation forums.
 Prior to joining the firm, Ms. Schoenberg was an associate at Wolf Haldenstein Adler Freeman & Herz LLP.